JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 12 - NgRx/NgRx.md

 **Note:** All `[Actions](https://ngrx.io/api/effects/Actions)` that are dispatched within an application state are always first processed by the `Reducers` before being handled by the `Effects` of the application state.

-What is spring boot
-what is gradle and what is maven
-JVM
-java tutorial - amigoscode from 42nd min creating variables until the end after we begin together